 The Entrepreneurship Seed Grant Program is designed to grow and strengthen entrepreneurship programming throughout the Commonwealth.
 In its first two years, the program has awarded $50,000 grants to 17 of the 24 Penn State campuses to start or enhance community entrepreneurship centers.

 Already, the effort has connected hundreds of community entrepreneurs with innovators and each other, and started dozens of companies.

 Spend a summer in State College founding your high-impact start up.
 Summer Founders Program provides student founders with $10,000 and a ten-week program in State College, PA.
 Every Thursday night during the summer, Penn State Summer Founders will meet with other founders, entrepreneurs, and mentors over a weekly dinner.
 Funding is made possible through the donations of other entrepreneurs.More About Summer Founders Program

 Entrepreneurs and innovators exist in all industries and in all types of companies.
 The ENTI minor teaches students foundational skills such as innovative thinking, leadership, management, and planning.

 The ENTI minor includes three core courses and three courses specific to the area of concentration, called a cluster.
 Clusters are designed to provide students with the skills to achieve their career goals.More About ENTI Minor

 The Invent Penn State seed grant program provided campuses with grants of $50,000 to launch or enhance innovation hubs.
-The impact of these grants is far reaching, with thirteen Commonwealth communities now having Invent Penn State-affiliated spaces and programs—free to the community—that will drive innovation and economic growth.
+The impact of these grants is far reaching, with seventeen Commonwealth communities now having Invent Penn State-affiliated spaces and programs—free to the community—that will drive innovation and economic growth.

 A co-working space that brings together faculty, staff, and students with members of the community to become a hub for innovation.